History and Timeline

 Fr.
 Stephen Mondiek was appointed Parochial Vicar.

-Christian Cosas became the new music director.
+Christian Cosas became the new Director of Liturgical Music.

 A new sound system donated in memory of Bill Ditzel was installed and blessed.

 Deacon Tom Miller is appointed to St. Charles.

 Fr.
 Jim Riehle is appointed part-time Parochial Vicar.